evercoinx/meme-tools/README.md

     yarn getenv
     ```

-2. Create a meme image with a 1:1 aspect ratio and a size between 100x100 and 500x500 in the webp format, and save it under the _$TOKEN_SYMBOL.wepb_ name in the _images/production_ folder.
+2. Create the two meme images in the webp format:

+    1. A token image with a size of 200x200.
+Save it as the _$TOKEN_SYMBOL.wepb_ in the _images/production_ folder.

+    2. A banner image with a size of 600x200.
+Save it as _$TOKEN_SYMBOL_banner.webp_ in the _images/production_ folder.

 3. Set these environment variables in the _.env.production_ file: